-During the year, construction began on the future development of the Belleville & Quinte West Community Health Centre Trenton site.
-The development was to be completed within three years from the date of the registration of the Transfer/Deed, or within any extended period as hereinafter permitted by the terms and conditions of the Agreement of Purchase and Sale (the Agreement).
-In the event that the terms of the development were not met, the contributor has an irrevocable option to purchase the property at fair market value of any building or improvements to the property, plus the sum of one dollar for the land itself, less any costs incurred by the contributor with respect to the property as prescribed in the Agreement.
-In the event that the building to be constructed on the property is later vacated by the Corporation and abandoned, then the Corporation is responsible for demolishing the building and transferring the property back to the contributor for one dollar.
+The Construction on the future development of the Belleville & Quinte West Community Health Centre Trenton site began in the fiscal year ended March 31, 2020.
+The land was transferred to BQWCHC by Quinte Health Care (QHC) for \$1.00 on condition that the development is to be completed within three years from the date of the registration of the Transfer/Deed, or within any extended period as hereinafter permitted by the terms and conditions of the Agreement of Purchase and Sale (the Agreement).
+In the event that the terms of the development are not met, QHC has an irrevocable option to purchase the property at fair market value of any building or improvements to the property, plus the sum of one dollar for the land itself, less any costs incurred by QHC with respect to the property as prescribed in the Agreement.
+In the event that the building to be constructed on the property is later vacated by the Corporation and abandoned, then the Corporation is responsible for demolishing the building and transferring the property back to the contributor for one dollar, or offer the building to QHC for purchase at fair market value less the agreed upon land value, or sell the property to a 3rd party.

-INTANGIBLE CAPITAL ASSETS 6.
+5. INTANGIBLE CAPITAL ASSETS